Elpidius the Cappadocian

 Saint Elpidius the Cappadocian (Sant'Elpidio, Santo Abate Elpidio) (4th century) was an abbot and saint of Asia Minor.
 Tradition states that he lived in a cave in Cappadocia for twenty-five years.
 Disciples, such as Eustace (Eustachio) and Ennesius (Ennesio), gathered around him.

 Veneration

-The village of Cluana, in the Marches of Ancona, acquired Elpidius' relics in the 7th century in exchange for the donation of a piece of land.
+The village of Cluana, in Marche, acquired Elpidius' relics in the 7th century in exchange for the donation of a piece of land.
 The relics of Elpidius and his companions Eustace and Ennesius were consigned to the local inhabitants, and the town later acquired the new name of Sant'Elpidio a Mare.
 The relics of Elpidius are considered to have saved the town from a Lombard siege; tradition states that the saint appeared in the sky asking the inhabitants to defend the village.